This article is available in Spanish.

 This is my very first note as La Jornada Filipina is turning one on Sept.
 15, just in time for the beginning of the National Hispanic Heritage Month in the United States.
 Time flies so fast, and I thank you all for sticking with us throughout our first year.
 It has been a very tumultuous one for the magazine, with lots of challenges and triumphs along the way.
 Anyway, I have good news and bad news.
 But first, a reintroduction.

 Upon its launch, we’re surprised that some people mistook La Jornada Filipina for a literary magazine, when from the design down to the writing style, it screams commercial.
 This publication has always been a commercial publisher, a news magazine that caters to a mainstream audience.
-Think of it as your good old, regular mag — TIME, The Atlantic, The New Yorker, Esquire, etc. — but instead of being a general-interest outlet, it focuses on the Spanish language.
+Think of it as your good old, regular mag — TIME, The Atlantic, The New Yorker, Esquire, etc. — but instead of being a general-interest outlet, it focuses on stories that are of interest to the Fil-Hispanic community.
 It’s a special-interest, online-only magazine; it doesn’t publish short stories, poems and other fictional works.

 Many have also questioned the need for such a publication.
 Well, I would say that the issues in the local Hispanic community are usually unreported.
 If there are media outlets that serve Japanese, Chinese or Korean communities in the Philippines, why isn’t there one for this specific community?
 The lack of diversity and inclusion in local news coverage is staggering.
 Thus, La Jornada Filipina was born out of the need to “give voice to the voiceless.”